Child Development: Psychodynamic Theory of Freud – Essay Sample

 Teaching children self-control during this training helps them to become organized, responsible and hygienic as a person.
 If caregivers neglect him he might grow up to be irresponsible, disorganized, and unhygienic.
 This will also impact the social life and development of a child and as an adult.

 - The phallic Stage (3-5 years) is the third stage of a child’s social and biological development.
 Freud believed that boys are mostly sexually attracted to their mothers but fathers come in between them.
 Initially, they get angry and on realizing the strength of their fathers but later they try to become like the personality possessed by their fathers.

 They develop an Oedipus complex which includes fear, the anxiety of castration, and anger.
 If this issue is not resolved at an earlier stage then they might get stuck in this stage.
-On growing up might face problems in having an intimate relationship with women.
+In growing up, up might faced problems in having an intimate relationship with women.
 But on resolving the issue they might like to compete with other men and develop a masculine personality.

 Therapists believed that girls have a complicated issue of believing that they had a penis and it was cut off.
 They have an Electra Complex in which they want to marry their fathers by getting rid of their mothers.

-- The genital Stage (12 -18 years) is the stage of adolescence and adulthood stage.
-In this stage, the sexual drives, hunger drives, sexual arousal is all high as there are changes in the biological factors and hormonal balance of children.
+- The Genital Stage (12 -18 years) is the stage of adolescence and adulthood stage.
+In this stage, the sexual drives, hunger drives, and sexual arousal are all high as there are changes in the biological factors and hormonal balance of children.
 Adolescent psychology helps in understanding the nature and self-control required to control sexual urges.
 So, they redirect the sexual energy into productive activity and it strengthens the ego.
 They have reason to manage their sexual urges and drives.

 Criticisms of Freud’s Psychodynamic theory